WDD 131: Dynamic Web Fundamentals

 Overview

-One of the key skill sets of any frontend web developer is the ability to manipulate the document dynamically using the DOM, a JavaScript object that is built after the browser initially builds the document.
-To manipulate the DOM means to read, edit, update, or delete the document, including CSS properties, dynamically.
-The DOM is the outline of the HTML and content nodes.
+A key skill for any frontend web developer is the ability to manipulate DOM (DOM), a JavaScript object that is created after the browser initially renders the document.
+Manipulating the DOM means to read, edit, update, or delete the document, including CSS properties, dynamically.
+Essentially, the DOM is the outline of the HTML and content nodes.

-The purpose of this activity is to introduce the HTML DOM and to learn how to change or manipulate the document using JavaScript.
+The purpose of this activity is to introduce the HTML DOM and to learn how to manipulate the document using JavaScript.

 Associated Course Learning Outcomes